Illustration: Duane Raver

 Scientific Name: Erimonax monachus

 Spotfin chub (Photo by NCWRC)

-The spotfin chub is an imperiled fish, endemic (found nowhere else in the world) to the Tennessee River Basin in the Southeastern US.
+The spotfin chub is an imperiled fish, endemic (found nowhere else in the world) to the Tennessee River Basin in the southeastern United States.
 It once occurred throughout the Tennessee Valley but now only remains in four river systems, one of those in western North Carolina.

 The spotfin chub prefers moderate to large streams with a good current.
 These streams typically have clear water, and cool to warm temperatures.
 The fish generally occupies areas with swift current with a variety of substrates although rarely over silt.
 During the spawning season adults tend to occupy bedrock and boulder substrates in faster currents; however, juveniles are typically observed over much smaller substrates and in much slower currents.

 Spotfin chubs are believed to live up to 4 years in the wild.
 The fish prefers to eat small benthic macro-invertebrates consisting of midge, blackfly, and caddisfly larvae.
 The fish spawns in the spring and summer, primarily from May to August.
 This species is considered a crevice-spawner; it has been observed spawning on bedrock and beneath loose rocks over bedrock.

 Protected under the federal Endangered Species Act as a Threatened species.
 No spotfin chubs can be collected or killed without a permit from the N.C.
 Wildlife Resources Commission and the U.S. Fish & Wildlife Service.